t27duck/die_roller/README.md

-# DieRoll
+# DieRoller

-`DieRoll` is a simple dice notation parser and roller written in pure Ruby.
+`DieRoller` is a simple dice notation parser and roller written in pure Ruby.

 The gem supports the basic `AdX` dice roll notation (ie "2d6" meaning "2 6-sided dice").